Bhanu-Kommula/Notes/Spring Data JPA/Entity Relationships/notes.md

   EAGER	        Loads the associated entity immediately with main entity LAZY	          Loads only when accessed in code (default for collections)

+real-time scenarios explaining cascade, fetch, and orphanRemoval clearly:

+🔸 CascadeType.ALL – Real-Time Example
+Use Case: Blogging platform
+Scenario: You want to save a blog post with its comments in one go.

+java
+Copy
+Edit
+@Entity
+public class BlogPost {
+    @Id private Long id;
+    private String title;

+    @OneToMany(mappedBy = "post", cascade = CascadeType.ALL)
+    private List<Comment> comments;
+}

+@Entity
+public class Comment {
+    @Id private Long id;
+    private String content;

+    @ManyToOne
+    private BlogPost post;
+}
+🟢 Explanation:
+If you create a new BlogPost with 3 Comment objects and just call blogPostRepo.save(post), it will automatically save the comments too.
+Without cascade = CascadeType.ALL, you’d need to manually save each comment.

+🔸 FetchType.EAGER vs LAZY
+Use Case: E-Commerce website
+Scenario:

+java
+Copy
+Edit
+@Entity
+public class Category {
+    @Id private Long id;
+    private String name;

+    @OneToMany(mappedBy = "category", fetch = FetchType.LAZY)
+    private List<Product> products;
+}
+🟢 LAZY (default for OneToMany)
+You load the Category → products will not be loaded immediately.
+They load only when accessed, saving performance (especially useful when products are many).

+🟠 EAGER (default for ManyToOne)
+If Product has a @ManyToOne Category, it will be fetched immediately when you fetch Product.

+Use LAZY when:

+You don’t always need the child data.
+Use EAGER when:

+You always show both (e.g., Product with Category name).

+🔸 orphanRemoval = true
+Use Case: University course management
+Scenario:

+java
+Copy
+Edit
+@Entity
+public class Course {
+    @Id private Long id;
+    private String name;

+    @OneToMany(mappedBy = "course", cascade = CascadeType.ALL, orphanRemoval = true)
+    private List<Student> students;
+}
+🟢 Explanation:
+If you remove a Student from the students list of a course and save the course, JPA will also delete the removed student from the DB — no need for manual delete.

+Without orphanRemoval, it will still stay in the DB, causing junk records.

 Example: